 organizations which design systems … are constrained to produce designs which are copies of the communication structures of these organizations

 This works both ways.
 The organisation of your team will shape the code it produces, and the code you ask of your team will shape its organisation.
 You just can't build a big monolith with separate sub-teams.
-Either the teams will communicate a lot (effectively merging them together), or they will come up with a more modular design.
+Either the teams will communicate a lot (effectively merging themselves), or they will come up with a more modular design.

-Driving down the costs
+Driving the costs down